 The Wing Luke Museum of the Asian Pacific American Experience presents Do You Know Bruce?

-, a new exhibition on global martial arts and cultural icon Bruce Lee.
+, an exhibition on global martial arts and cultural icon Bruce Lee.

-With the full support of the Lee family, the exhibition will explore Lee's personal story and the deep connection he had to Seattle, showcasing never-before-seen personal items such as handwritten poems, boxing gloves and head gear and original press kit materials from his top films.
-It will be the only exhibition outside of Hong Kong to present such an in-depth look into Bruce Lee’s life.
+With the full support of the Lee family, the exhibition explores Lee's personal story and the deep connection he had to Seattle, showcasing never-before-seen personal items such as handwritten poems, boxing gloves and head gear and original press kit materials from his top films.
+It is the only exhibition outside of Hong Kong to present such an in-depth look into Bruce Lee’s life.

 Named one of the most influential people of the century by Time magazine in 1999, Lee was a prominent martial arts, fitness and film superstar who championed the advancement of racial equality by dedicating himself to breaking stereotypes of Asian Pacific Americans in the media.